 THIS DATE IN HISTORY: Feb.
 20

-Hockey Hall of Famer Phil Esposito had a number of birthday celebrations.
+Hockey Hall of Famer Phil Esposito enjoys quite a trio of birthday celebrations.

 1971: On his 29th birthday, Esposito becomes the fourth player in NHL history to score 50 goals in a season, joining Maurice Richard, Bobby Hull and Bernie Geoffrion.
 The Boston Bruins center scores in a 5-4 loss to the Los Angeles Kings at the Forum in Inglewood, California.

-1972: On Esposito's 30th birthday, he scores two goals, including his 50th of the season, and has an assist in Boston's 3-1 win against the Chicago Blackhawks at Chicago Stadium.
+1972: Esposito celebrates his 30th birthday by scoring two goals, including his 50th of the season.
+He also has an assist in Boston's 3-1 win against his former team, the Chicago Blackhawks, at Chicago Stadium.
 It's Esposito's second straight 50-goal season.

 1974: Two years later, Esposito again reaches 50 goals on his birthday.
 This time, he becomes the first player in NHL history with four straight 50-goal seasons by scoring three times for his 22nd NHL hat trick in Boston's 5-5 tie against the Minnesota North Stars at Met Center.